-Prince Harry, Meghan plan to go their own way in royal rift
+UK royals scramble to contain Harry, Meghan announcement

 The statement and launching of the website was apparently not cleared with senior royals or their advisers.

-Hours later, a Buckingham Palace communique hinted that Harry and Meghan’s statement had caught some in the royal household by surprise.
+Buckingham Palace’s later communique hinted that Harry and Meghan’s statement had caught the royal household by surprise.
 The palace statement said discussions with the Duke and Duchess of Sussex were “at an early stage.”

 “We understand their desire to take a different approach, but these are complicated issues that will take time to work through,” it read.

 It was not known exactly where in the Americas the couple plan to spend their time.
-Meghan grew up in Los Angeles and filmed TV shows in Toronto.
-Harry and his family skipped the queen’s traditional Christmas gathering at her Sandringham estate last month to visit Canada and see Markle’s mother Doria, who lives in California.
+Meghan grew up in Los Angeles and lived in Toronto while filming “Suits.”
+Harry and his family skipped the queen’s traditional Christmas gathering at her Sandringham estate last month to spend the holidays on Vancouver Island off the west coast of Canada and see Markle’s mother Doria, who lives in California.

-The royal pair described their new roles on their website.
+The royal pair described their new roles on their new website.
 The site noted that the Sovereign Grant, which funds the monarchy, covers just 5% of the costs for the duke and duchess and is used for their official office expenses but they want to cut this financial tie.

+The couple also announced a new media relations policy “to ensure diverse and open access to their work.”
+The policy includes opting out of a pool system that guarantees media coverage of royal events to Britain’s media.

+“Under this system, the rota, or pool, gives these British media representatives the opportunity to exclusively cover an event, on the understanding that they will share factual material obtained with other members of their sector who request it,” the website said.
+“The current system predates the dramatic transformation of news reporting in the digital age.”

 As an actress and a human rights activist, the duchess was accustomed to media attention before her marriage, but she has made no secret of the fact that the transition to being a global celebrity and part of Britain’s royal family was difficult.
 The royal couple particularly took issue with their treatment at the hands of the British tabloids, whose aggressive coverage of all things royal is legendary.